Enrollment Agreement is a written contract between a student and Fire Future LLC, educational program institution concerning:

 A student or any member of the public may file a complaint about this institution with the Bureau of Private Postsecondary Education by calling (888) 370-7589 toll-free or by completing a complaint form, which can be obtained on the bureau’s internet web site www.bppe.ca.gov.

 Prior to signing this enrollment agreement, you must be given a catalog or brochure and a School Performance Fact Sheet, which you are encouraged to review prior to signing this agreement.
-These documents contain important policies and performance data for this institution.
+These documents contain important policies and performance data for the institution.

 School Performance Fact Sheet

-This institution is required to have you sign and date the information included in the School Performance Fact Sheet relating to completion rates, placement rates, license examination passage rates, and salaries or wages, and the most recent three-year cohort default rate, if applicable, prior to signing this agreement.
+The institution is required to have you sign and date the information included in the School Performance Fact Sheet relating to completion rates, placement rates, license examination passage rates, and salaries or wages, and the most recent three-year cohort default rate, if applicable, prior to signing this agreement.
 The Student Performance Fact Sheet must be executed prior to enrollment, the student and the institution must have a signed and dated the information required to be disclosed in the Student Performance Fact sheet per CEC 94902.
 General Enrollment Requirements.

 The following information and signatures shall satisfy the CEC 94902 requirement